Schema

 Schema query

-3. With an API (application programming interface), a schema formally defines how data is properly transmitted to an API.
+3. With an API (Application Programming Interface), a schema formally defines how data is properly transmitted to an API.
 It also dictates how the API responds to the request.

-Database, Database terms, Flowchart
+Database, Database terms, Design, Flowchart, Framework